JanPrince/JanPrince/README.md

 ### Hi there, I'm Prince 🤓

-### I'm a Student, AI enthusiast and a Software Developer.
+### I'm a Student, AI Enthusiast and a Software Engineer.

-- 👀 I’m interested in Machine Learning, Software Engineering.
+- 👀 Interested in Software Engineering, particularly ML.
-- 🌱 I’m currently stduying Machine Learning.
+- 🌱 Currently stduying Machine Learning.
-- ❤️ I love: Django and Flutter.
+- ❤️ Mostly involved in web development and machine learning projects
-- 💞️ I’m looking to collaborate on a project involving python and django.
+- 💞️ Looking to collaborate on a project involving python, django, javascript and Deep Learning.
 - 📫 How to reach me: janprince002@gmail.com

 <br />